 Several tents and a giant weather controlled heated bubble, had just been erected on Borrow grounds.
-A large coach which carried the Cuban salsa group and the strings quartet had arrived a few minutes before.
-Sadly, all these Muggles, would have to be Obliviated, however, they would be paid beyond their expectations, after their gig.
+A large coach carried the Cuban salsa group, and the strings quartet had arrived a few minutes before.
+Sadly, all these Muggles would have to be Obliviated.
+No loss to them, they would be paid beyond their expectations after their gig, and would be richer.

 After the party, a Weasleys' trusted wizard would travel with them part of the way, pay them, and do the deed.
 Whoever drove then would try to substitute some memories of the day, but they were not always successful, usually they would be wondering about the money and where had the day gone, oh well.

 Minutes earlier, the event organizers, and their minions were setting up.
 One of the groups was 'The Finnegan's,' they were in charge of managing all today's entertainment.
 Catering was made available by Ginger Delights; beverages and bar-tending services, by 'Gin and Tonic;' after hours gigs, the ones for the adult crowd once the children were all put to bed, by 'WWW entertainment;' protocol and in care of VIPs were managed by 'Silver and Dark.'

 The closing act was the Circus de Maguique; a favorite of the witch being honored that evening.

 An Eastern-European-Magic Puppeteer's group was already setting up for the late morning and afternoon plays.
 One was a child's version of the golden trio and the evil lord's confrontation, a much sanitized and less scary play, featuring the usual suspects.
 Then every other hour, a play with three short acts about the love stories the Gryffindor Princess, the Boy-who-lived, and Ron Weasley; each story was rated G.